Close

 Healthcare team refers to “peers, colleagues, and other healthcare professionals (regulated and non-regulated).”[2]

 Patients/clients refer to individuals and their families requiring care or services.
-This may also include his/her substitute decision-maker or guardian.[3]
+This may also include their substitute decision-maker or guardian.[3]

 FOOTNOTES